Thuy-My/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/report.md

 In this lab, we are going to get familiar with dynamic scaling with Docker.
 It is based on the load balancing lab.

 ### Task 0
-[M1]: No, the current solution would not suit for a production environment.
+[M1]: No, the current solution would not be suited for a production environment.
 The main problems are the manual launching of the containers.
+It would be a working system but the manual launching would not make it suitable for a production environment.

 [M2]: We would have to modify the configuration file so that a third web app container will be launched along with the first two.
 More precisely the Docker image will be instancied a third time to create the third container.